OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### Scope

-The sessionStorage API is accessible only to the window or tab that it was stored from.
+The sessionStorage API is accessible only to the window or tab that it was stored from, meaning that Tab 1 for https://example.com cannot access data for Tab 2 for https://example.com.
 Also, like the localStorage API, data stored using the sessionStorage API is accessible by pages which are loaded from the same protocol, port and host.
 This provides similar access to this data as would be achieved by using the "secure" flag on a cookie, meaning that data stored from https://example.com could not be retrieved by http://example.com.

 ### Duration